How to Change How Narrator Reads Capital Letters in Windows 11

 How to Change This Setting

-Changing how Narrator reads capital letters is simple and can be done right in Windows 11 Settings.
-You’ll need to open Settings, go to Accessibility, and then find the Narrator options to adjust this specific feature.
+Changing how Narrator reads capital letters in Windows 11 is quick.
+You need to open the Settings app, go to Accessibility, and then find the Narrator options to pick your preferred way of hearing capital letters.

 - Open Settings.
 Click the Start menu (the Windows icon in the bottom left corner), then click Settings.
 Or, press